Author Archives: Lewitwer

 • Your beliefs about how easy or hard it should be.
 Did you sign up for classes thinking you would pick up these skills quick like a bunny?
 Has your experience been more slow like a tortoise?
 Did you come in thinking it would be impossible like Congress (sorry not sorry)?
 If you thought circus would be a breeze, or that you would be turning fabulous tricks in two weeks, you may need to manage your expectations…..
 That said, it’s not impossible!
 Hard work + perseverance + you = AWESOME CIRCUS.

 • Prior injuries, a changing body, or special needs.
 Bodies have history, and every body is wildly different.
-Many of us bring prior injuries to class, or have pain we need to work around; some students are undergoing hormonal therapies, or have had surgical modifications that need to be factored in; some students need a creative approach to the work to accommodate special needs.
+Many of us bring prior injuries to class, or have pain we need to work around; some students are undergoing hormonal therapies, or have had surgical modifications that need to be factored in; some students need a creative approach to the work to accommodate their needs.
 EVERY body arrives with a story, and that story is a huge part of your training journey.

 • Fear.
 Are you a cautious mouse like me, or are you an “every-time-my-teacher-turns-their-head-I-go-for-gold-and-hope-I-don’t-die” kind of student?
 The amount of fear you experience (or don’t) is a big player in the progression game.